lk-geimfari/lk-geimfari.github.io/_posts/2022-10-03-generating-secrets-in-clojure.md

 title: Generating secrets in Clojure.
 date: 2022-10-03
 preview_img: clojure-secrets.png
-description: Generating secrets is a very important part of any data-sensitive application.
+description: Generating secrets is a very important part of any security-sensitive application.
 In this article, I'm going to tell you about a low-level library that helps to generate secrets in Clojure.
 published: true
 comments: false
 ---

-Generating secrets is a very important part of any data-sensitive application.
+Generating secrets is a very important part of any security-sensitive application.
 In this article, I'm going to tell you about a low-level library that helps to generate secrets in Clojure.

 If you're familiar with Python, you might have heard of [secrets](https://docs.python.org/3/library/secrets.html) module from Python's standard library.
 Well, the [secrets.clj](https://github.com/lk-geimfari/secrets.clj) is just like Python's secrets, but for Clojure.